Who is Online

 Praying that from this calamity God will save Ireland, we hereto subscribe our names.

-We have now moved forward into my Father's lifetime and the following events were reported on the front pages of the newspapers he read to radio broadcasts he listened to and to the newsreels played during the movies he went to.
+We have now moved forward into my Parents' lifetime and the following events were reported on the front pages of the newspapers they read; to radio broadcasts they listened to; and to the newsreels played during the movies they went to.

 Sectarian and class enmity frequently led to violence.
 During Easter in 1916 there was an uprising in Dublin that destroyed property.
 In comparison to other incidents this was a relatively minor event and the culprits were quickly caught and jailed.
 But in a serious misjudgement of the growing anti-British sentiment several of the leaders were hanged.
 The mistake was quickly realised and the hangings curtailed but it was too late.
 The dead became martyrs to the Republican cause.
 The country erupted into civil war.
 During the next six years the Irish Republican Army (IRA) waged a guerrilla war against the government so that by 1922, to bring an end the violence, both parliaments ratified an Anglo-Irish Treaty, formalising independence for the 26 county Irish Free State: Éire, which renamed itself Ireland in 1937, and finally declared itself a republic in 1949.
 The remaining 6 counties were partitioned off as a new country, Northern Ireland, also with, initially unwanted, Home Rule.
 Thus, as Scotland would have to fight for later, Northern Ireland was dragged, kicking and screaming, to become a self-governing country, separate to the United Kingdom.